ptr1337/archlinux-kernel-builder/README.md

 - stable : 5.10.13

-- trunk-incomplete : 5.11 and the two package that will build is : linux-kernel-pds or linux-kernel-bmq
+- trunk-incomplete : 5.11 and the 3 package that will build is : linux-kernel-pds, linux-kernel-bmq and linux-kernel-muqss

 # Build